Jackson United: Name and line up changes

-Harmony and Dissidence (2007-2008)
+Harmony and Dissidence (2007–2008)

 In January and February 2007, Shiflett left many updates on the band's official postboard regarding their current recording sessions.
 Still without a full-time drummer, Foo Fighters bandmates Dave Grohl and Taylor Hawkins were revealed to be sharing the drumming work.
 "Well it was just a lucky turn of events where we tried to start tracking drums with this other guy and it didn’t really work.
 Dave dropped by the studio one day and I told him what was going on and he offered up his services... he also offered up Taylor’s services", Shiflett told an online fanzine.
-As well as Grohl and Hawkins, the album also featured touring Foo Fighters members Rami Jaffee (keyboards) and Drew Hester (percussion).